tarotez/sleepstages/Readme.md

 ```
 python app.py
 ```

+The default setup only accepts input signals sampled at 128 Hz.
+In order to predict stages using signals sampled at a different frequency, the user should modify the neural network model defined in "code/deepClassifier.py" and train a classifier using that model and signals sampled at that sampling frequency.

 The predicted sleep stage can be sent to an Arduino-based external device connected by USB.
 The system can be run offline without acquiring signals from DAQ by